Why does finding the key of a song matter?

 If neither the major nor natural minor scale quite works, you may be dealing with a mode (Mixolydian and Dorian are common in rock and pop) or a song that borrows chords from parallel keys.
 But major and minor will cover the vast majority of popular music.

-Guitar-heavy rock music gravitates toward E, A, D, and G because of open string resonance.
+Guitar-heavy rock gravitates toward E, A, D, and G because of open string resonance.
 Singer-songwriters on piano often favor C, G, F, and Bb.
-Pop music production leans toward keys that sit comfortably in a vocalist’s range, with C minor and G major being perennial favorites.
+Pop production leans toward keys that suit vocalists — C minor and G major are perennial favorites.
 Knowing these tendencies gives you a head start when guessing.

 Exercise 1: The Playlist Challenge